 Why Do You Get Ultrasounds In Pregnancy?

 Seeing your baby for the first time on a black and white screen is an experience you’ll never forget.
-It’s a moment filled with both excitement and, for many people, anxiety and relief all at the same time.
-You finally get a glance of that beautiful little baby you have worked so hard to make!
+You’ll feel excitement, anxiety, and relief all at the same time.
+You finally get a glance at that beautiful little baby you have worked so hard to make!